We Need to Talk About Death

 Death is an important part of life, and yet it is one of the hardest things to talk about – for adults as well as children.
 Historian and museum curator Sarah Chavez is determined to create a book that sparks wonder and curiosity about dying, instead of fear and shame.

-In this informative book, illustrated by Annika Le Large, children will marvel at the flowers different cultures use to represent death.
+In We Need to Talk About Death, illustrated by Annika Le Large, children will marvel at the flowers different cultures use to represent death.
 They will find out about eco-friendly burials, learn how to wrap a mummy, and go beneath the streets of Paris to witness skull-lined catacombs!
 Readers will also ride a buffalo alongside Yama, the Hindu god of death, come face-to-face with the terracotta army a Chinese emperor built to escort him to the afterlife, and party in the streets to celebrate the Day of the Dead in Mexico.

-Through these examples Sarah Chavez showcases the amazing ways humans have always revered those who have died.
-Full of practical tips, this book won’t stop the pain of losing a loved one or a pet, but it may give young readers ideas for different ways they can celebrate those who have passed away, and help begin the healing process.
+Through these examples, Sarah Chavez showcases the amazing ways humans have always revered those who have passed.
+Full of practical tips for coping with death, this book won't stop the pain of losing a loved one or a pet, but it may give young readers ideas for celebrating those who have died and help begin the healing process.

 Sarah Chavez is a historian, museum curator, and podcaster who has also worked on the popular YouTube series Ask a Mortician.
 She is one of the founders of the Death Positive movement, which wants to encourage a more open conversation about death.
 As the executive director of the “Order of the Good Death,” a founding member of “The Collective for Radical Death Studies”, and co-founder of feminist site “Death & the Maiden,” Sarah’s multifaceted approach to observing and honouring this process is unparalleled; her work weaves together the relationship between death and food, rituals, culture, and society, which she also shares on her blog “Nourishing Death.”